Foundation, Concrete or Water Problems Got You Down in Meridian Idaho?

 Meridian Basement Waterproofing Company Near Me

 If you get water inside your basement following a significant rain, they will develop a way to prevent it from happening.
 No one should have a wet basement.

 The right solution for your wet basement could entail doing some waterproofing activities down in your basement, concentrating on the grading and landscape areas outside your property, or maybe a mixture of the two.
 They may be able to remedy your situation without needing to have access to your basement walls at all.

 Meridian Idaho Slab Lifting Service

 Some homeowners realize a section of their cement walkway, patio, courtyard or garage floor has sunken a little through the years.
 If this has occurred at your property, they can usually remedy it by a procedure often called mud jacking or slab jacking.

-Mudjacking is a treatment where your contractor forcefully push a mud-like or caulk-like substance underneath a low cement slab.
+Mudjacking is a treatment where your contractor forcefully pushes a mud-like or caulk-like substance underneath a low cement slab.
 This kind of heavy solution amasses under the slab, stiffens and pushes the slab to rise back up to the correct level.

 In addition to appearance, the primary reason homeowners pay for mud jacking is because having irregular concrete sections can bring about trips, accidents and, in the summer months, stubbed toes.
 Nearly all projects are completed in just a few hours.